openweb3-io/miniapps/apps/docs/platform/creating-new-app.md

 ## Creating Application in BotFather

-As long as technically, Mini Apps are connected with Telegram bots, we should firstly create a Telegram bot.
+As long as technically, Mini Apps are connected with Openweb3 bots, we should firstly create a Openweb3 bot.
 To do this, you need to find the father of all bots, the bot [BotFather](https://t.me/botfather) and use the command `/newbot`, then go through the proposed process, specifying all the necessary data.

-When the bot is created, it is required then to use the command `/newapp` and again go through the procedure of creating another entity - the Telegram Mini Apps application, linking it to the Telegram bot.
+When the bot is created, it is required then to use the command `/newapp` and again go through the procedure of creating another entity - the Openweb3 Mini Apps application, linking it to the Openweb3 bot.
 From now on, the created application will be available via a direct link of the form `https://t.me/{mybot}/{myapp}`.

 ::: info

-Telegram Mini Apps technology can also be utilized without creating a new application but rather as a web interface for a bot.
+Openweb3 Mini Apps technology can also be utilized without creating a new application but rather as a web interface for a bot.
 To use it as an extension of the bot, use the BotFather's `/setmenubutton` command.